-The lecture is scheduled for 7:30 p.m.
-Tuesday, November 5, at the Naval Lodge Hall at 330 Pennsylvania Ave.
-S.E.
-As always, admission is free but a reservation is required due to limited seating.
-Please email OverbeckLecture@CapitolHillHistory.org and indicate how many seats you will need.
+The lecture, which will include musical samplings from the band’s storied past, is set for 7:30 p.m. at the Naval Lodge Hall at 330 Pennsylvania Avenue S.E.
+As usual, admission is free but a reservation is required due to limited seating.
+To reserve, or to request inclusion on our email notification list, please contact us atOverbeckLecture@CapitolHillHistory.org.

 The Overbeck History Lectures are a project of the Capitol Hill Community Foundation.
 Please remember CHCF in your charitable giving.